Royal Lao Armed Forces: Laotian Armed Forces training Centres

+Combat Arms Training Centre

+In a concerted effort to enhance training of Laotian regular and irregular troops in-country, a Commando Training Centre was established in September 1968 at Dong Hene, in which company-size units from across Laos would rotate through the base during training stints, but the concept failed to catch imaginations and did not proceeded as expected.
+It was not until two years later that the concept of a national training centre was resurrected, in the form of the Combat Arms Training Centre or CATC (Centre d'Entraînement aux Armes de Combat – CEAC), officially established on September 1, 1970, at Phou Khao Khouay, a military base located 22 kilometers (13.67 miles) north of Vientiane and formerly used by the Directorate of National Coordination (DNC) in the early 1960s.
+Being larger than the Dong Hene centre, the facility also housed the RLA's Branch training schools, comprising the Infantry School (École d'Infanterie), the Commando School (École de Commandos), and the Artillery School (École d'Artillerie), and the new CATC was set to assume nationwide battalion-level training within two years, being initially envisioned as capable of handling simultaneously one commando company and two infantry battalions.

 Airborne training centres

-To train Laotian paratrooper battalions, airborne training centres were established by the French at Wattay Air Base just outside Vientiane in September 1948, followed later in February 1960 by Vang Vieng, located 17 kilometres (15.60 miles) from Vientiane, set up with the help of U.S. Military Assistance Advisory Group (Laos) advisors, and at Seno, near Savannakhet by French Military Mission in Laos advisors.
+To train Laotian paratrooper battalions, airborne training centres were established by the French at Wattay Air Base just outside Vientiane in September 1948, followed later in February 1960 by Vang Vieng, located 17 kilometers (15.60 miles) from Vientiane, set up with the help of U.S. Military Assistance Advisory Group (Laos) advisors, and at Seno, a French military base located about 30 kilometers (20 miles) east of Savannakhet by French Military Mission in Laos advisors.
 A fourth Parachute School was briefly established by the Neutralists in 1961 at Muang Phanh in Xiangkhouang Province, but the Pathet Lao offensive held in early May 1964 forced the training staff to relocate to Vang Vieng.

 Commando and infantry training centres

-In the midst of the 1971 reorganization, two dual commando/infantry training centres were set up by the Americans at Phou Khao Khouai, north of Vientiane and Seno near Savannakhet for the Royal Lao Army (RLA) new strike divisions; the teaching staff consisted of several Laotian graduates of the U.S. Special Forces (USSF) course at Fort Bragg, North Carolina, in the United States.
-A third one, the CIA-run PS 18 secret camp near Pakse in Champassak Province was used for two RLA brigades being raised in the Fourth Military Region (MR 4).
+In the midst of the 1971 reorganization, two dual commando/infantry training centres were set up by the Americans at the Phou Khao Khouay base, north of Vientiane and Seno near Savannakhet for the Royal Lao Army (RLA) new strike divisions; the teaching staff consisted of several Laotian graduates of the U.S. Special Forces (USSF) course at Fort Bragg, North Carolina, in the United States.
+A third one, the CIA-run PS 18 secret camp near Pakse in Champassak Province was used for two RLA brigades being raised in Military Region 4 (MR 4).